Skip to main content

 • Get documentation-specific answers using the Documentation tool

-When an action is selected, messages are marked with a badge indicating which tool is being used (e.g., “Context Builder”, “Guide Builder”, “Documentation”).
+When an action is selected, messages are marked with a badge indicating which tool is being used (e.g., “Context Builder”, “Guide Builder”, “Ask Project”, “Documentation”).

 Ask questions about Aseed

-The AI Agent can answer questions about Aseed features, workflows, and best practices.
+The Research Assistant can answer questions about Aseed features, workflows, and best practices.
 Click “Ask About Service” in the empty state or ask questions like:

 • “How do I create a project?”